Paul-Nguyen/oxen/Readme.md

 --------------------
 This is a quick hack.
 I don't even have test suites on it.
 I started turning it into a class but finished employment where I needed it and didn't get to revisit it.

-If you run it with -f, it should only fix up directories and won't really overwrite anything, but it will try upload a .paulnguyenfix file to trigger some changes if the remote is missing files.
+If you run it with -f, it should only fix up directories and won't really overwrite anything (since on the server you already have a copy, and it'll cause things to push up and not down), but it will try upload a .paulnguyenfix file to trigger some changes if the remote is missing files.

 Copyright
 ---------